 IAIS/CSX: 160.230, 160.290

 The station platforms are public property, so trespassing is not a problem.
 To access the closed off boarding platforms, use the outdoor stairways on each side of the building.
 When the station was closed for train access, a waist high fence was added to the platforms but sightlines are still good.
-A new boarding platform for the Metra Rock Island trains was built east of the BNSF and UP tracks, so Metra trains no longer cross them.
+In 2016 a new boarding platform for the Metra Rock Island trains was built east of the BNSF and UP tracks, so Metra trains no longer cross them.
 The new platform is easily accessible and worth exploring.
 A second platform has been constructed along the UP tracks and is used by Amtrak and Metra's Heritage trains.
 It is highly recommended since it provides a nice view of the old station as a backdrop.
+As of 2017 a new Amtrak terminal building and boarding platform are under construction next to the tower.

 For more on Joliet Station, along with plenty of photos, see Ron Goodenow's Attic.